ThomBogers/rss_creator/README.md

   - Add nginx template when it is fully working
 - Common
   - Try to use basic auth, and use user:pass@url in feed
+  - Move `casts.json`, `channel.json`, `feed.json` strings to constants in lib?
+  - Move helper functions into mod in lib?
   - Use getters/setters for structs?
   - Find out how to set 'global' values for file
     - https://crates.io/crates/lazy_static